cosmos/ibc-go/docs/ibc/light-clients/client-state.md

 # Implementing the `ClientState` interface

 Learn how to implement the [`ClientState`](https://github.com/cosmos/ibc-go/blob/v6.0.0/modules/core/exported/client.go#L40) interface.
+This list of methods described here does not include all methods of the interface.
+Some methods are explained in detail in the relevant sections of the guide.

 ## `ClientType` method